anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 Adding to money supply inflation is the fact that the population in the US and other western nations is not growing at the same rate as the money supply.
 "US population used to grow at maybe 1.5% per year, and now grows at more like 0.5% per year.
 That's pretty important.
 Meanwhile, broad money supply is up 25% year over year, and is on track to be up 75%+ over a rolling 5-year period in the future." [^^C1-8]

-Since the value of money has declined, the prices for goods went up as you can see in the Consumer Price Index of the US.
+Strictly speaking, inflation occurs when the money supply outstrips nominal GDP growth, which consists of population and productivity growth.
+The Consumer Price Index of the USA shows that the prices for goods went up since the value of money has declined.
 ![Consumer Price Index US 2020](resources/_Consumer-Price-index-US-2021.png) [^^C1-9]